Rohit-B-Patil/Book-Management-App/README.md

 - Used **REST Client extension** in VS Code for API testing
 - Added additional `useEffect` for syncing and updating local state with server data

-### 🔜 Phase 3: Centralized State (Coming Soon)

-- Planned implementation with Redux or React Context API
+### ✅ Phase 3: Centralized State with Context API

+- Replaced prop drilling by implementing **React Context API**
+- Created centralized `BooksContext` to manage global state and actions
+- All components consume book state and actions via `useContext`
+- Cleaner component structure and easier state sharing
+- Used **`useCallback`** inside context provider to:
+  - Avoid stale function references in `useEffect`
+  - Optimize functions passed to child components

 ---